-Here are some words and pictures to help you understand this surgery:
+Here are some words and pictures to help you understand gastric bypass and vertical sleeve gastrectomy surgery:

-Esophagus: (food tube) • • • • • • • • • • • • • • • • • • • • Gallbladder: The gallbladder stores bile produced by the liver.
+Esophagus: (food tube) The esophagus is the tube that carries the food you eat and drink from your mouth to your stomach.
+Gallbladder: The gallbladder stores bile produced by the liver.
 Bile is a digestive liquid needed to help break down food you eat and drink.
 Bile helps digestion by breaking down fat for example.
 The gallbladder releases bile when the food leaves the stomach and enters the small bowel.
 Pancreas: The pancreas produces digestive liquids and enzymes that help in digestion.
 It also produces the hormone insulin to regulate the amount of glucose (sugar) in the body.
 Stomach: The stomach breaks food into small pieces so your body can use it for energy.
-Small bowel: (small intestine) is broken into very small pieces and is absorbed into the blood as Large bowel: (large intestine or colon) The large bowel is the last part of the digestive system.
+Small bowel: (small intestine) The food moves from the stomach to the small bowel first.
+The food is broken into very small pieces and is absorbed into the blood as the muscles push it along.
+The small bowel is also called the small intestine.
+The small bowel or intestine has 3 sections called the duodenum, jejunum and ileum.
+The 2 sections of the small bowel involved in this surgery are called the duodenum and jejunum.
+They are shown in the picture on page 5.
+Large bowel: (large intestine or colon) The large bowel is the last part of the digestive system.
 Water is absorbed here and the remaining waste material is stored until you have a bowel movement.
 The large bowel is also called the large intestine or colon.